-• Each student must take Global History or AP World History; U.S. History or AP U.S. History; one semester of Government or AP Government and one semester of Economics or AP Economics.
+• Each student must take Global History or AP World History; U.S. History or AP U.S. History; one semester of Government and one semester of Economics or one year of AP Government-Macroeconomics.

 D. Mathematics - 6 semesters required.

 - A student must take 6 semesters of Mathematics - Placement in appropriate courses is directed by the Director of Admissions (for incoming students) and the Department Chair in consultation with the Assistant Principal Academics.